-For District V Director: John E. Adams
+For District V director: John E. Adams

-Honors: ACS Fellow, 2009; professional degree in chemistry, Missouri University of Science & Technology, 2011; Curators’ Teaching Professorship, 2009; Governor’s Award for Excellence in Teaching, 2009; University of Missouri President’s Award for Outstanding Teaching, 2009; E. Ann Nalley Midwest Region Award for Volunteer Service to ACS, 2008; Outstanding Faculty Academic Advisor, Missouri Academic Advising Association, 2005; University of Missouri Excellence in Advising Award, 2005; Division of Student Affairs Excellence in Education Award, 1999; Kemper Fellow for Excellence in Teaching, 1993; AMOCO Foundation Undergraduate Teaching Award, 1987; National Science Foundation Graduate Fellow, 1974–77; Sigma Xi; Phi Lambda Upsilon; Phi Kappa Phi; Phi Eta Sigma; Mortar Board; Golden Key
+Honors: ACS Fellow, 2009; E. Ann Nalley Midwest Region Award for Volunteer Service to ACS, 2008; John R. Kuebler Award, Alpha Chi Sigma Fraternity, 2018; Professional Degree in Chemistry, Missouri University of Science & Technology, 2011; Curators’ Distinguished Teaching Professorship, 2009; Governor’s Award for Excellence in Teaching, 2009; University of Missouri President’s Award for Outstanding Teaching, 2009; Outstanding Faculty Academic Advisor, Missouri Academic Advising Association, 2005; Excellence in Advising Award, University of Missouri, 2005; Division of Student Affairs Excellence in Education Award, 1999; Kemper Fellow for Excellence in Teaching, 1993; AMOCO Foundation Undergraduate Teaching Award, 1987; Sigma Xi; Phi Lambda Upsilon; Phi Kappa Phi; Phi Eta Sigma; Mortarboard; Golden Key.

 Candidates will not be notified of comments left on this webpage.
 To contact this candidate directly, e-mail adamsje@missouri.edu.